Residence Life & Housing Policies and Regulations

 Students with a service animal are encouraged to contact the Office of Disability & Accommodations to discuss their service needs.
 The Office of Housing will work with students with a service animal on identifying arrangements for bringing the animal into the residential area.

-Resident students are permitted to begin occupying their room the Sunday prior to the first day of classes each semester, or special session, and until 24 hours after their last academic commitment.
-Exceptions to the policy will be determined by the Office of Housing.
+Residential students are permitted to begin occupying their room the Sunday prior to the first day of classes each semester, or special session, and until 24 hours after their last academic commitment.

-Residents may request to remain in residence prior to break openings and after break closings.
-Upon review, residents may be permitted to remain on-campus.
+Residents may request to remain in residence prior to openings and after closings by connecting with the Office of Housing.
+Upon review, residents may be permitted to remain in their room assignment.
 In some instances, residents may be required to relocate.
 A daily residency charge may be assessed for unauthorized occupancy during break periods.
 Residents who are found accessing their space without prior approval may be referred to Student Accountability & Conflict Transformation.

 Information about cleaning and trash removal is available on the FMPC website.

 If there is clear indication that a residence was entered by force and the occupants could not have prevented the damage or loss, repair charges will not be assessed.
-Charges will not be assessed for damage or loss that occurs during break periods, when students are not in residence.
+Charges will not be assessed for damage or loss that occurs during break periods if students are not in residence.
 However, students who remain in residence over a break period are responsible for any damage or cleaning issues that may occur in their community during that time.

 Damage charges will be assessed by one of two methods: